-We posit for the following analysis that a firm produces a high-quality product already.
-Many consumers, however, will not be able to distinguish the high-quality product from a lower-quality mass product.
+We posit for the following analysis that a firm produces a high-quality product.
+Consumers, however, will not be able to distinguish the high-quality product from a lower-quality mass product.
 Given this background, there could be at least two motivations for a firm to participate in a voluntary labeling scheme which causes additional costs:

 - 1. The firm can be interested in the price premium it could get in the situation with a certified quality label compared to the non-labeled market.
 We call this the price-premium hypothesis for a participation in the quality labeling scheme. - 2.
 The firm can be interested in the label, too, since retailing firms expect from their processors that their products are quality-labeled.
-If a quality label allows the firm to be listed with its product by retailers and to enter a larger market, the firm's decision to participate in the labeling scheme may raise profits even without a price premium.
+If a quality label allows the firm to be listed with its product by retailers and to enter a larger market, the firm's decision to participate in the labeling scheme may be worthwhile.
 It is possible that larger quantities can be sold on a continuous basis.
-We call this the marketentry hypothesis for the participation in the labeling scheme.
+The incentive may even prevail if no price premium is associated with the market of the high-quality product.
+We call this the market-entry hypothesis for the participation in the quality labeling scheme.

 The first hypothesis is illustrated in Figure 1.
-Suppose that the firm initially faces the demand curve $D_1$ for its already existing high-quality product.
-The firm's supply curve is $S_1$ , i.e. marginal costs are rising.
-If the firm sells on a competitive market, the equilibrium price is $p_1$ at which the firm sells quantity $q_1$ .
+Suppose that the firm initially faces the demand curve D_1 for its already existing high-quality product.
+The firm's supply curve is S_1 , i.e. marginal costs are rising.
+If the firm sells on a competitive market, the equilibrium price is p_1 at which the firm sells quantity q_1 .
 Producer surplus is equal to area (a + b).
-Participation in quality labeling would help consumers to better identify the high-quality product and demand would shift to the right, from $D_1$ to $D_2$ .
+Participation in quality labeling would help consumers to better identify the high-quality product and demand would shift to the right, from D_1 to D_2 .
 Quality labeling would induce additional costs, too.
 Even if the high quality was introduced in the past and no additional costs of production and quality assurance occur, there will be costs for quality control by the certification agency.
 Additionally, there will be marketing costs due to a new package design with the quality label.
-Thus, marginal costs are raised and the supply curve shifts to the left from $S_1$ to $S_2$ .
-This yields a new market price $p_2$ at which the supply curve $S_2$ and the demand curve $D_2$ intersect.
-For the individual firm, $p_2$ is a gross price from which the marginal costs of quality labeling have to be deducted in order to get the net price $p'2$ .
+Thus, marginal costs are raised and the supply curve shifts to the left - from S_1 to S_2 .
+This yields a new market price p_2 at which the supply curve S_2 and the demand curve D_2 intersect.
+For the individual firm, p_2 is a gross price from which the marginal costs of quality labeling have to be deducted in order to get the net price p_2' .
 As far as the label-induced shift of the demand curve is stronger than the supply shift, the individual firm receives an increasing net price.
 The net price after participation in the quality-labeling scheme has to be compared with the initial price in the non-labeling situation.
 In Figure 1, the firm gains in terms of producer surplus the area (c + d + e) due to participation in the quality-labeling scheme.
 It is this incentive that has been stressed in the literature many times.
-Most notably, Desenicu et al. (2011) survey 16 studies in which price premia for geographical indications in food products were computed.
+Most notably, DESENICU et al. (2011) survey 16 studies in which price premia for geographical indications in food products were computed.
 The authors regard the price premium, compared to a generic reference product, as a success indicator for geographical indications.
 They estimate in a meta-study which determinants affect the price premium and to what extent.

 Figure 1.
-The Price Incentive for Participation in Quality Assurance and Labeling (Hypothesis 1) Source: Own presentation.
+The Price Incentive for Participation in Quality Assurance and Labeling (Hypothesis 1) Source: Own presentation